mariia-tt/La-/README.md

 Don't limit yourself to these classes only, use as many classes or interfaces as you consider necessary.

 `Client`
-* id (this parameter should be assigned automatically in order from 0);
+* ID (this parameter should be assigned automatically in order from 0);
 * name;
 * age;
 * sex;